Daikon-Sun/academic-kickstart/content/project/MPML/index.md

 +++
 # Project title.
-title = "Solving Multi-Armed Bandits by Upper Confidence Bound (UCB) Algorithms"
+title = "Solving Multi-Armed Bandits by Upper Confidence Bound (UCB) Algorithms [Technical Report]"

 # Date this page was created.
 date = 2018-11-03

 # Project summary to display on homepage.
-summary = "We survey starting from the original UCB, to improved versions (UCBV, improved-UCB), and end at the state-of-the-art method (EUCBV)."
+summary = "Our survey starts from the original UCB, to improved versions (UCBV, improved-UCB), and end at the state-of-the-art method (EUCBV)."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`